lmgame-org/GamingAgent/README.md

 Check out our [leaderboard](https://huggingface.co/spaces/lmgame/game_arena_bench) to see how their performances compare with each other!

-To test the models yourself, set your API keys with:
+To test the models yourself, set your API keys in `credentials.sh` with:

 ```
 export OPENAI_API_KEY={YOUR_OPENAI_API_KEY}